 Typical alley in Chefchaouen - very pretty.

-mint tea until the end.
+tea until the end.
 Felicity's banana and avocado fruit smoothie was delicious though.

 Meanwhile, I was finding everything hilariously funny and was constantly giggling.
 It was certainly a different experience to the last time I was this stoned on my travels